Covid-19 booster shots have outpaced the US rate of new vaccinations. And the millions still unvaccinated could trigger 'future waves,' expert warns

-Coronavirus cases and hospitalizations have both declined by more than 10% from last week, according to data from Johns Hopkins University and the US Department of Health and Human Services, respectively.

-And while those are signs of progress in the face of the relentless coronavirus pandemic, experts maintain that vaccinating the millions of Americans who have yet to receive their shots is the country's ticket out of the crisis.
+The number of Covid-19 patients in US hospitals -- 68,760 as of Thursday -- is down 34% from a Delta-wave peak reached in September, according to the Department of Health and Human Services.

+Just over 56% of the total US population is fully vaccinated, according to the Centers for Disease Control and Prevention.

-"This wave is receding, but unless we get the nearly 70 million unvaccinated Americans vaccinated, we are at risk for future waves," Dr. Tom Frieden, the former head of the US Centers for Disease Control and Prevention (CDC), told CNN Wednesday.
+"This wave is receding, but unless we get the nearly 70 million unvaccinated Americans vaccinated, we are at risk for future waves," Dr. Tom Frieden, former head of the CDC, told CNN on Wednesday.

-An average of 384,963 booster vaccine doses are being given daily, while roughly 281,303 people are getting their first dose every day and 292,927 people are becoming fully vaccinated each day, according to Wednesday's CDC data.
-More than 56% of the total US population is fully vaccinated.
+An average of 384,963 booster vaccine doses are being given daily, while roughly 281,303 people are getting their first dose every day and about 292,927 people are becoming fully vaccinated each day, according to Wednesday's CDC data.

+Meanwhile, the number of Americans eligible for a vaccine could soon expand.
+Pfizer and BioNTech said Thursday they are seeking US Food and Drug Administration emergency use authorization for their Covid-19 vaccine for children ages 5 to 11.

+If authorized, this would be the first Covid-19 vaccine for younger children.
+The Pfizer/BioNTech vaccine is approved for people age 16 and older and has an EUA for people ages 12 to 15.

 In New Mexico, more people are getting vaccinated, but it's not happening quickly enough to bring down Covid-19 cases, according to Dr. David Scrase, the acting health director at the state's health department.